Best prices without any hidden costs

 The best time to travel is between April and September.
 There are still wonderful holidays in October, even if the mountain peaks are often covered in snow.
-As temperatures average around 20 degrees Celsius even in the height of summer, these months are perfectly suitable for renting a campervan and discovering Ireland by campervan.
+As temperatures average around 20 degrees Celsius even in the height of summer, these months are perfectly suitable for renting an RV and discovering Ireland by RV.

-Depending on the time available, there are different routes to take to explore Ireland in a campervan.
+Depending on the time available, there are different routes to take to explore Ireland in an RV.
 The Wild Atlantic Way, which stretches along the west coast and is one of the longest coastal roads in the world at around 2,500 kilometres, is a must.
-Those who can take weeks to discover the Emerald Isle in a campervan can take a wonderful coastal tour, detours inland to special destinations are recommended.
+Those who can take weeks to discover the Emerald Isle in an RV can take a wonderful coastal tour, detours inland to special destinations are recommended.
 For those who don't want to spend quite so long on the island, shorter tours are available.

 From Dublin, the route first leads south.
 In Wicklow Mountain National Park, there are several interesting destinations in addition to breathtaking panoramic views of seemingly untouched countryside.
 The monastery complex of Glendalough is at least as worth seeing as the stately home of Powerscourt Garden with its magnificent gardens and nearby impressive waterfall.
 Further south is the seaside town of Courtown, where you can visit the impressive Seal Sanctuary.